 What you think about issues and choices affecting our communities is important to us.
-Seeking ways to find out what you think and how to involve you in decision-making is a key part of Council's business.
+A key part of Council's business is to seek out what you think and involve you in decision-making.

 Community engagement means forging relationships that encourage the exchange of ideas between the community and Council, and informing residents of what Council is planning to do.

 Council uses a range of different methods to engage the community to suit each situation and make sure that residents are involved.
 These include formal engagement and reporting processes, consultation on particular issues and projects, and elected members and Council staff working with the community and communicating with residents the best way we can.